mickfuzz/phd4/_posts/thesis_chapters/2025-1-2-Literature_review.md

 - Tinkering -Design-based & Tinkering / Exploratory - Bevan et al
 -hci and affordance theory, technical barriers , solved by design - link with contructionism

+MOVE - chapter 2?
+COMPRESS?
+In Papert's research, detailed study of young coders evolving code creations and accompanying interview data allowed a close study of the personal appropriation, including elements of understanding, application and sharing back this knowledge via created and shared digital projects.